Generation status of person

 Generation status refers to whether or not the person or the person's parents were born in Canada.

 Person refers to an individual and is the unit of analysis for most social statistics programs.

-'Generation status of person' is derived from responses to questions concerning the person's place of birth and the places of birth of their parents.
+'Generation status of person' is derived.
+It is derived from responses to questions concerning the person's place of birth and the place of birth of his or her parents.